 Factors to consider for breast lift surgery

-For patients that find their nipples are pointing downwards or that the bulk of their breasts is positioned below the inferior breast fold then they may be an excellent candidate for breast lift surgery.
-The breast uplift procedure repositions internal breast tissue which helps to lift breasts that have lost volume and developed droopiness.
+Patients who find their nipples are pointing downwards or that the bulk of their breasts is positioned below the inferior breast fold may be excellent candidates for breast lift surgery.
+The breast uplift procedure repositions internal breast tissue, which helps to lift breasts that have lost volume and developed droopiness.
 An improved breast shape can be attained by increasing the level of the nipple and by removing redundant excess skin from around the breast mound.

 Factors to consider for breast reduction

-On the other hand, if the size and volume of the breasts are a problem for you then a breast reduction procedure could be ideal.
+On the other hand, if the size and volume of the breasts are a problem for you, then a breast reduction procedure could be ideal.
 It’s important to ask yourself if the size of your breasts is a significant problem for you.
 Does the size or weight of the breasts impact your daily life?
-Many women choose to have breast reduction surgery as the size of their breasts significantly limits what activities and types of exercise they are able to carry out and often find that large and heavy breasts or a source of significant pain and discomfort.
-Many women are aware that their excessively large breasts are overly large compared with the rest of their body and their heavy breasts often lead to poor posture.
-Overly large and heavy breasts can also be a common cause of back pain or neck pain and in many cases, localised skin rashes or fungal infections may develop in the inferior breast fold.
+Many women choose to have breast reduction surgery as the size of their breasts significantly limits what activities and types of exercise they are able to carry out, and they often find that large and heavy breasts are a source of significant pain and discomfort.
+Many women are aware that their excessively large breasts are overly large compared with the rest of their body, and their heavy breasts often lead to poor posture.
+Overly large and heavy breasts can also be a common cause of back pain or neck pain, and in many cases, localised skin rashes or fungal infections may develop in the inferior breast fold.

 Women who have excessively large volume breasts may also find that they are limited to wearing certain types of clothing in addition to restrictions on their activities of daily living.
-Breast reduction surgery essentially involves the removal of internal breast tissue leading to a reduction in breast size along with the removal of excess fat and skin to help shape the breast into a cosmetically acceptable appearance.
-If women are finding that the size and excessive weight of the breasts are the most concern then breast reduction surgery could be an ideal treatment option.
+Breast reduction surgery essentially involves the removal of internal breast tissue, leading to a reduction in breast size, along with the removal of excess fat and skin to help shape the breast into a cosmetically acceptable appearance.
+If women are finding that the size and excessive weight of their breasts are the most concern, then breast reduction surgery could be an ideal treatment option.

 Do I need both breast lift and reduction?

-For many women, the choice between a breast lift and breast reduction can be a difficult one and in many cases, patients may require a combination of both procedures to achieve what they are looking for.
-For women who were looking to both reduce the size of their breasts as well as to improve the nipple position to allow it to sit higher up on the chest then a combined breast lift with a breast reduction is an ideal treatment option.
+For many women, the choice between a breast lift and breast reduction can be a difficult one, and in many cases, patients may require a combination of both procedures to achieve what they are looking for.
+For women who are looking to both reduce the size of their breasts and to improve the nipple position to allow it to sit higher up on the chest, then a combined breast lift with a breast reduction is an ideal treatment option.

-To decide what treatment is best for your needs and preferences and which surgical procedure would help you to achieve the results you’re looking for then we would always recommend coming in to have a face-to-face consultation with a specialist plastic surgeon experienced in breast reduction surgery.
-Our surgeons are always pleased to meet new patients and help them to achieve their aesthetic goals at our state of the art surgical facility on Baker Street.
+To decide what treatment is best for your needs and preferences and which surgical procedure would help you achieve the desired results, we would always recommend coming in to have a face-to-face consultation with a specialist plastic surgeon experienced in breast reduction surgery.
+Our surgeons are always pleased to meet new patients and help them achieve their aesthetic goals at our state-of-the-art surgical facility on Baker Street.